1850/60's Praya Reclamation - Buildings along the new shoreline

 The planning for reclamation along the north coast by Governor George Bonham started in the early 1850s.
 In 1859, reclamation along the coast of Sheung Wan was completed and Queen’s Road (Queen’s Road Central today) and Bonham Strand were formed.

 It’s interesting to see what this new coastline looks like and which houses were built there.
-On Gwulo, a number of images are uploaded that show the new praya.
+On Gwulo, a number of images have been uploaded that show the new praya.

 The general outline of this 1850/60's Praya Reclamation is shown in the map below:

-The outline can be seen from this 1874 photo by Lai Afong.
+The outline can be seen in this 1874 photo by Lai Afong.

-This photo gives a good overview, but details are hard to see.
-So let’s have a closer look with other photos.
+This photo gives a good overview, but the details are hard to see.
+So let’s have a closer look at the other photos.

 Going east, the next map starts at about Sutherland Street and finishes with the start of Wing Lok Street.